Building

 It isn’t as compelling as glossy photographs and marketing descriptions, but a floor plan can provide the most useful information available about a potential new home.
 Understanding how to make sense of all the lines and squiggles is hugely valuable when you’re comparing the hundreds of options on the market.

 Before delving into floor plans, it’s helpful to sit down and make a list of your must-haves, nice-to-haves, and features you’re happy to live without.
-Discuss these needs with an Eden Brae sales consultant and they’ll be able to direct you to the options that would work best for your block and your family, both today and in the years to come.
+Eden Brae sales consultants will know which options would work best for your block and family so make sure to bring up all your needs.
+Once they identify the best home choices for you, you'll have a much easier time comparing options during your display home visits.

 Here are some key pointers to help you understand floor plans when working with your consultant.